Public hire insurance for taxi drivers

 Black cab drivers often operate in major cities like London, Liverpool, Bristol and Edinburgh, where breaking down in rush hour could cause serious traffic problems!
 Breakdown insurance is not usually standard on all public hire policies but can be a good idea to include.
 Getting your taxi back on the road quickly if it breaks down reduces any loss of earnings while your cab is out of action too.

 Most policies have a lower age limit of 25 for policyholders.
 If you are under 25 and intend to work as a public hire driver, it can still be worth shopping around for quotes.
 Some firms may still provide a quote for taxi cover, although this is likely to be expensive.
-This is because younger drivers are seen as a higher risk of a claim.
+This is because younger drivers are seen as having a higher risk of a claim.

 Wheelchair access for public hire taxis

 Unlike private hire taxis, most public hire taxis in the UK must be wheelchair accessible.
-Rules are set by the local authority, who issue licences for black cabs.
+Rules are set by the local authority, which issues licences for black cabs.

 If you drive a black cab already which is not fully accessible, you may still be allowed to operate, but most new public hire licences will require full accessibility as a condition.

 Insuring a taxi can be considerably more expensive than covering a normal car for personal use.
 This is because taxi drivers have many more hours on the road than recreational drivers.
 Also, dealing with passengers can bring their own risks.
 Rowdy passengers could damage the cab, or hurt or injure themselves whilst in the cab.